The buyer’s journey is full of questions: When will this arrive? Is this ethically made? Will I be able to return it if I don’t love it?

 After a customer places an order, keep them at ease but eager to keep shopping by sending:

-- A thank you: Appreciating a customer goes a long way in showing that you value their patronage.
+- A thank you note: Appreciating a customer goes a long way in showing that you value their patronage.

 - Review request: Asking for feedback shows clients that their opinions matter to your company, and can help you make necessary improvements to the post-sales process.

 - Product suggestions: Product suggestions are a great way to keep customers engaged while awaiting their orders.
 Sending them product suggestions that match their searches also increases the chances of the customer making more purchases.

-- Other communications: Send shoppers shipment updates until their order arrives.
+- Shipping updates: Send shoppers shipment updates until their order arrives.
 The updates can contain personalized alerts about ongoing discount offers, upcoming promotions, and more, to bring customers back to your store.